 US mint records tell us that by 2010, 74 billion quarters have been released into general circulation since 1965 and that number is increasing at the rate of 2 billion per year.
 (Silver was used prior to that year and virtually all of those coins have been removed from circulation.)
 We also know 1.7 billion bicentennial quarters were released.
 That should mean that 1.7/72 = 2.3-percent of the quarters in circulation are bicentennial quarters.
 The problem is that there is no way of knowing how many quarters have been collected, lost, destroyed or removed from circulation because of wear.

 To answer this question I keep a count of all the quarters we get over the year and the percentage of them that are bicentennial quarters.
-These we give to our son who collects them.
+These we give to our son every March on his birthday, which is why the "year" for this page runs from March to March.
 The result from this tabulation is the following:

-2008: Fifteen of the 1680 quarters we collected were bicentennials.
+March 2007-March 2008: Fifteen of the 1680 quarters we collected were bicentennials or 0.9-percent.
 This equates to only one out of every 115 quarters.
 However, the distribution is far from uniform.
 We'd go months without seeing a single one then get three in less than a week.
 At the end of the year we converted $120 of non-quarter change into quarters and from those 12 rolls, representing 480 quarters, only found one bicentennial.
 This 1/480 ratio is much lower then the 1/115 ratio for the entire year.

-2009: We collected 1404 quarters from which we found 16 bicentennials.
+2008-2009: We collected 1404 quarters from which we found 16 bicentennials for 1.2-percent.
 This ratio of 1 bicentennial quarter out of every 89 regular quarters is higher than the previous year.
 This doesn't mean that they are becoming less rare.
 It only means that the total number of quarters we're gathering is far too small to be representative of the billions of quarters in circulation.